naacl-org/naacl-2022-website/_pages/archive.md

 .news-table tr td:nth-child(1) { font-weight: bold; width: 10em; }
 </style>

+| Jan 15, 2022 | [Blogpost](/blog/recognition-and-awards/) by Program Chairs: Recognition of People Working Behind the Scenes and Best Reviewer and Area Chair Awards.
 | Jan 6, 2022 | [Blogpost](/blog/publication-accessibility-quality-inclusivity/) by D&I Chairs on Publication Accessibility, Quality, and Inclusivity.
 | Jan 6, 2022 | The ARR January site is open for submissions, see [blogpost](/blog/ARR-open-for-submissions/).
 | Dec 23, 2021 | Added the [Calls for Affinity Group Workshops](/calls/affinity-workshops/).